Design and Optimization of Heterogeneous Coded Distributed Computing with Nonuniform File Popularity: Heterogeneous Coded Distributed Computing

 Now we prove that each worker $k$ can receive all the needed IVs in the Shuffling phase.
 Summing both sides of~\eqref{eq:con4} over all $\Sc$'s that have at least two workers and contain worker $k$, \ie $k\in\Sc$, and $\Sc\subseteq\Kc, |\Sc|\ge2$, we have

-The second terms on both sides of \eqref{eq:propo1} are in fact the same.
-Thus, we have
+{The second terms on both sides of~\eqref{eq:propo1} are equivalent.
+To see this, note that at the left-hand side (LHS), the outer summation in the second term is for all subsets $\Sc\subseteq\Kc$ of size $|\Sc|\ge2$.
+For each $\Sc$, the inner summation contains all supersets of $\Sc$ with size $|\Sc|+1$ (\ie $\Sc_{+i}$, for $i\in \Kc\backslash \Sc$).
+At the right-hand side (RHS), the outer summation in the second term is for all $\Sc\subseteq\Kc$ of $|\Sc|\ge 3$.
+For each $\Sc$, the inner summation contains all subsets of $\Sc$ with size $|\Sc|-1$ (\ie $\Sc_{-i}$, for $i\in\Sc\backslash\{k\}$).
+We see that the two terms at LHS and RHS are essentially two different ways (upward or downward) of counting each $\Sc\subseteq\Kc$ and all of its supersets of size $|\Sc|+1$, for $|\Sc|\ge 2$.
+Following this, we have}

-Note that the left hand side of \eqref{eq:propo2} is the total size of all the IVs \emph{needed by} worker $k$ in all those worker subsets in $\{\Sc:\Sc\subseteq\Kc, |\Sc|\ge2, k\in\Sc\}$.
+Note that the LHS of \eqref{eq:propo2} is the total size of all the IVs \emph{needed by} worker $k$ in all those worker subsets in $\{\Sc:\Sc\subseteq\Kc, |\Sc|\ge2, k\in\Sc\}$.
 As discussed at the beginning of Section~\ref{sec:shuffling}, this represents the size of all the IVs worker $k$ needs from other workers.
-The right hand side (RHS) of~\eqref{eq:propo2} is the total size of all the IVs \emph{sent by} all the workers other than worker $k$ in each subset in $\{\Sc:\Sc\subseteq\Kc, |\Sc|\ge2,k\in\Sc\}$.
+The RHS of~\eqref{eq:propo2} is the total size of all the IVs \emph{sent by} all the workers other than worker $k$ in each subset in $\{\Sc:\Sc\subseteq\Kc, |\Sc|\ge2,k\in\Sc\}$.
 Thus, equality \eqref{eq:propo2} shows that, under our strategy satisfying constraint ~\eqref{eq:con4}, each worker $k$ can obtain its needed IVs from the received coded messages sent by all the other workers. \endIEEEproof